 - Free Fun at Stewart Beach–Stewart Beach is hosting a number of free events this summer for the whole family.
 The Galveston Children’s Museum will be on hand every other Tuesday (the next date is June 30) from 9 to 11 am for special activities, like beach ball games and sandcastle building.
 Not only that, Stewart Beach will also have free sandcastle building lessons on Saturdays at 11 am, 1 pm, and 3 pm now through August 22.

-- Artist Boat’s Bucket Brigade–register here for a tourEnjoy free interpretive beach tours on Saturdays and Sundays now through August 30 where you’ll get to explore the various creatures and features of local beaches with hands-on activities.
+- Artist Boat’s Bucket Brigade–Enjoy free interpretive beach tours on Saturdays and Sundays now through August 30 where you’ll get to explore the various creatures and features of local beaches with hands-on activities.
 Tours last approximately 45 minutes and take place at Stewart Beach, Midtown, and Pirate’s Beach.
-You can .
+You can register here for a tour.

 - Bird Watching and Exploring at East End Lagoon Nature Preserve–If you’re a bird lover, you need to check out the East End Lagoon Nature Preserve that has ADA-compliant trails allowing you to explore the lagoon’s 684 acres where over 200 species of birds congregate and travel through.
 Additionally, Galveston Island Sate Park